 The words of the apostle before us point to two things, which are spoken of as being special marks of grace.
-He says, "For they themselves show of us what manner of entering in we had unto you, and how ye turned to God from idols, to serve the living and true God."
-One mark of a person being a partaker of grace is being turned to God from idols, to serve the living and true God.
+He says, "For they themselves shew of us what manner of entering in we had unto you, and how ye turned to God from idols to serve the living and true God."
+That is one mark of a person being a partaker of grace: "Turned to God from idols to serve the living and true God."

-The second mark which he gives as being a partaker of the grace of the gospel is, "And to wait for his Son from heaven."
+The second mark which he gives as being a partaker of the grace of the gospel, is, "and to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come."

 I believe we shall find these two marks in every child of God.
-If we set up a very high standard, many of the Lord's children cannot raise up their heads so high; but here we shall see is a standard of God's own raising.
-The apostle brings forward and points to two marks of grace in the souls of these Thessalonian converts; and if the Lord has touched our hearts with the same gracious finger, we shall find, if he be pleased to shine in our souls, these two marks.
-Bear in mind, these Thessalonians were a Gentile church, and therefore had worshipped idols, in the literal sense of the word.
+If we set up a very high standard, many of the Lord's children cannot raise up their heads so high, but here is a standard of God's own raising.
+The apostle brings forward and points to two marks of grace in the souls of these Thessalonian converts, and if the Lord hath touched our heart with the same gracious finger that he touched their's, we shall find, if he is pleased to shine on our souls, these two marks.
+These Thessalonians, bear in mind, were a Gentile church, and therefore had worshipped idols in the literal sense of the word.
 They had bowed down before idols of wood and stone.
 What is the reason we have in the world so much outward idolatry?
-Wherever we look or turn to in the heathen nations, we shall see something more or less of idolatry, worshipping gods of wood or stone.
-There must, therefore, be some principle in the human heart which brings it to worship wooden and stone gods: yet, as all men's hearts are the same there must be that in our nature which is idolatry.
-There are the nature and spirit of it, though not, as in the case of these heathens, outwardly seen.
+Wherever we look to, or turn to the heathen nations, we shall see something more or less of idolatry; worshipping gods of wood and stone.
+There must, therefore, be some principle in the human heart which brings it to worship wooden and stone gods.
+There must be something in man's fallen nature that teaches him to worship these gods.
+Say you, "We do not worship and never have worshipped gods of wood and stone;" yet all men's hearts are the same.
+There must be that in our nature which is idolatry.
+There is the nature of idolatry, though not outwardly seen, as in the case of these heathens.